Master of Technical and Professional Communication (MTPC)

 Second Year, Spring Semester

 - Mid-January: Meet with the chair of your advisory committee to select possible date(s) for your portfolio presentation and oral exam.
-The date must be confirmed by the Director of Graduate Studies-MTPC and by all members of the advisory committee.
+The date must be confirmed by the Coordinator of the MTPC Program and by all members of the advisory committee.
 Once that date is set, you and your committee chair must agree on deadlines for submitting the completed portfolio.
 When setting deadlines, keep in mind that (a) the chair will need two weeks to review the portfolio before asking for suggestions from the rest of the committee, and (b) the committee will need to receive the portfolio at least three weeks before the portfolio presentation and oral exam.

 - As you work on your portfolio, please keep in mind the MTPC faculty's rubric for assessing the MTPC program.
 We ask that you use two or three keywords from this rubric (e.g., "theory: approaches," and "theory/research: document design") as keyword labels for your memo and each of your meta-analyses.